aleenprd/react-website-mockup/README.md

-Hello!
+# Website Mockup in React

-This is a demo web-page created using React, for a hiring process involving a promising Danish startup company.
+- This is a demo web-page created using React, for a hiring process involving a promising Danish startup company.

-To access the demo, go to https://aleenprd.github.io/chart/.
+- To access the demo, go to https://aleenprd.github.io/chart (was taken down).